|AT A GLANCE||PRICING||HEADLINE|

 One of the big differences between Bear and Casper comes down to feel.
 The Bear mattress uses a layer of gel memory foam for its top layer and as a result, the bed has a somewhat firm memory foam feel.

 Previously, the Bear mattress was quite soft, but the company made some slight adjustments in mid 2019 and now it’s a bit firmer.
 Overall, the bed is quite comfortable.
 If you like the conforming sensation memory foam provides, you’ll most likely dig this bed.
+You can see the new bed on Bear’s website.
+We have also updated this post to reflect the changes.

 The other nice thing about this mattress is that the memory foam top layer is surprisingly responsive.
 In other words, the top layer pops back to position decently quickly after pressure is released, which is unusual for memory foam beds.
 This means combo sleepers likely won’t feel like they are “stuck in the mud,” which tends to be the case with a lot of beds that use memory foam for their top layers.